Tomatoes are usually on the top of every gardeners’ list. For good reason too. Nothing beats the taste of a home grown tomato.

 Water Requirements: Like most vegetables and fruits, tomatoes like moist soil.
 Water tomato plants three times per week during their growing season or as needed.
 Tomatoes can crack if they are allowed to dry out and then watered too much.

 Tomato harvest times vary from 50-80+ days depending on the variety planted.
 In Phoenix it is preferable to plant early-season varieties.
-Transplanted tomato plants are ready to harvest between mid-March and May.
+In the low desert transplanted tomato plants are ready to harvest between mid-March and May.

 Looking for other vegetables to plant?
 Find more here: